-Majority of URC's consumer foods business are conducted in the Philippines but has expanded more aggressively into other ASEAN markets, primarily through its wholly-owned subsidiary, URC International.
-In 2021, URC acquired Munchy's, one of the leading players in the Biscuits category in Malaysia, which provides a wide variety of offerings across key biscuit segments with well-loved brands including Munchy's Cream Crackers, Lexus Cream Sandwich, Oat Krunch, Muzic Wafer and Choc-O Cookies.
-The international operations contributed about 22.2% of the Company's sale of goods and services for the quarter.
+Majority of URC's consumer foods business are conducted in the Philippines but the Company has expanded more aggressively into other ASEAN markets, primarily through its wholly-owned subsidiary, URC International.
+In 2021, URC acquired Munchy's, one of the leading players in the Biscuits category in Malaysia, which provides a wide variety of offerings across all key biscuit segments with well-loved brands including Munchy's Crackers, Lexus Cream Sandwich, Oat Krunch and Muzic Wafer.
+The international operations contributed about 21.3% of the Company's sale of goods and services for the quarter ended March 31, 2025.